Last updated April 16th, 2019.

-Advertising in ASEAN is very different than in other places.
+Advertising in ASEAN is very different compared to other places.
 For example, fast food giants such as Burger King and Carl’s Jr. didn’t succeed until they dropped prices and adapted to local flavors.

-Only then can companies come up with the proper sales and marketing approaches when the time is right.
+Only then can companies implement the correct sales and marketing techniques once the time is right.

 ASEAN represents a huge trading bloc of over 634 million people.
-It’s also the third largest consumer market, trailing behind only China and India.
+In fact, it’s the world’s third biggest consumer market in terms of population trailing behind China and India.

-Key features which distinguish ASEAN from other big consumer markets are its rapid income growth and young consumer market.
+Key features that distinguish ASEAN from other large consumer markets are its rapid income growth and young demographics.

-Even though ASEAN is the third most populous consumer market, it’s only number seven in terms of trade value.
+ASEAN is the world’s third most populous consumer market.
+Yet it only ranks seventh in terms of total trade value.

-However, this will change very soon.
-Many organizations predict that before 2030, the ASEAN economy will be worth over US$3.0 trillion – ahead of Japan’s US$2.9 trillion, the UK’s $2.6 trillion, and even the entire Eastern Europe’s $2.5 trillion.
+However, this will change rather soon.
+Many organizations predict the ASEAN economy will be worth more than US$3.0 trillion before 2030.
+That’s ahead of Japan’s expected $2.9 trillion, the UK’s $2.6 trillion, and the entire Eastern Europe’s $2.5 trillion.

 ASEAN is Diverse: A Challenge for Marketers

 Firms shouldn’t dive into ASEAN without expanding their knowledge first.
-There are many things to consider, the most important being the great diversity in the region.
+The region’s great diversity is arguably the most important thing that potential investors must consider.

 Southeast Asia is growing rapidly in both income and expenditure levels.
 But this growth isn’t evenly spread.
 For example, comparing Singapore and Vietnam, Singapore boasts an average household annual disposable income level of over US$100,000.
 Vietnam’s is below US$5,000.

-These income disparities are explained by several factors.
-Reasons include uneven degrees of economic openness, trade liberalization, and financial market development.
+Those income disparities are explained by several factors.
+Reasons include lopsided degrees of economic openness, trade liberalization, and financial market development.

-Coming hand in hand with income levels are the expenditure levels.
+Walking hand in hand with income levels are expenditure levels.
 The gap here is as large, if not larger.

-Singapore, the region’s most developed country, has an average household expenditure of over US$70,000.
-Myanmar’s is only US$3,000.
-This is why the “average household expenditure” figure in ASEAN as a whole is misleading.
+Singapore, the region’s most developed nation, has an average household expenditure of over US$70,000.
+Meanwhile, it’s barely $3,000 in Myanmar.
+That’s why ASEAN’S “average household expenditure” figure is generally misleading.

-As if the disparities in expenditure and income within the regions were not enough, extreme disparities also exist within each country itself.
+If disparities between expenditure and income within the ASEAN region weren’t enough, huge differences also exist within each country by themselves.

-Other factors to consider when marketing and advertising in ASEAN are the different cultures, languages, and religions.
+Other factors worth considering when marketing and advertising across ASEAN include its vast array of different different cultures, languages, and religions.

 Businesses Must Understand Advertising in ASEAN

-Before entering the market, firms must gain a thorough understanding of consumers and decide whether they should even do business in ASEAN at all.
-Afterwards, greater awareness will ultimately help them capture consumers’ attention.
+Firms must gain a clear understanding of consumers before entering the ASEAN market.
+And perhaps decide whether they should even do business in ASEAN at all.

-ASEAN has many challenges.
-But those who overcome them will gain access to one of the fastest growing markets in the world made up of a young, aspirational, and connected population.
+The point is: ASEAN has many challenges.
+But investors who overcome them will obtain access to one of the fastest growing markets on the planet.

 Skip the Next Western Recession